MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 |**IP address** <br/> |**Type** <br/> |**Location** <br/> |
 |13.107.8.2  <br/> |VIP  <br/> |World Wide Anycast IP  <br/> |

- **Here are some high level recommendations to follow for assessing network performance:**
+ **Here are some high level recommendations for assessing network performance:**

 - Assess your internal network as well as the connections to Office 365.